polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

 ## Website Introduction
 + Welcome to our home page!
 On this page, you'll find three links to different functions.
-+ Additionally, a special feature linked to the logo, <b>clicking on the logo</b> allows you to connect your controllers to the web system.
++ <b>Clicking on the logo</b> allows you to connect your controllers to the web system.
-+ Or you can connect via <b>game-pad icon</b> on the top-left in different function pages.
++ You can also connect via <b>game-pad icon</b> on the top-left in "different function" page.
 <div>
 <img width="500px" src="./readme-image/home.png">
 <div>